Language

 MethodDescription

 PDO::prepare($sql)Prepares an SQL statement as a prepared statement.
-Use ? or :name as placeholders.
+Use ? or :name as placeholders (placeholders are temporary markers in the SQL string that get filled with actual values at execution time).

 PDOStatement::execute($params)Executes the prepared statement.
 Pass an array of parameters to bind values at execution time.